upsight/doctor/docs/_logic_functions.rst

 To abstract out the HTTP layer in logic functions, doctor provides custom exceptions which will be converted to the correct HTTP Exception by the library.
-See the module :mod:`doctor.errors` documentation for more information on which exception your code should raise.
+See the :ref:`error-classes` documentation for more information on which exception your code should raise.